-What is a worker committee or organization?
+What is an internal workplace committee?

-Internal workplace committee composed of workers and managers which exists to consult workers on employment related matters within an organization.
-Complements the work of trade unions.
+Internal workplace committees may be composed of workers and managers in order to informally discuss and address issues within an organization.
+This is not a substitute for a trade union but may complement the work of trade unions.

-- Can be the quickest way to resolve grievances as worker councils know the organization inside out and might be best positioned to find and provide remedy
+Can be an efficient way to resolve grievances and might be best positioned to find and provide remedy, when trade unions are not present.

-If trust is broken, the issue is too sensitive, or f the council doesn't have the required expertise, grievances might need be escalated to other mechanisms
+- If trust is broken, the issue is too sensitive, or if the committee doesn't have the required expertise, grievances might need be escalated to other mechanisms - Needs to work hand-in-hand with trade unions that are present